 See the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The law prohibits the worst forms of child labor, including the commercial sexual exploitation of children, child pornography, mining, and jobs that harm the health of a child.
 The law sets the minimum age for employment at 16 and prohibits children younger than age 18 from working at night, except in times of emergency.
 The minimum age for employment is consistent with the age for completing educational requirements, which is 16.
 In the domestic labor and agricultural sectors, the law permits children who are 13 and older to perform limited activities for up to four and one-half hours per day.
-The law did not define the kinds of work appropriate for children younger than 16.
+The law does not define the kinds of work appropriate for children younger than 16.
 Penalties were commensurate with those for comparable offenses.

-The government undertook activities to implement the National Action Plan to combat the worst forms of child labor and to reduce significantly exploitative child labor.
+The government undertook activities to implement the national action plan to combat the worst forms of child labor and to reduce significantly exploitative child labor.
 The plan coordinated the efforts of several ministries and NGOs to disseminate information in local languages, increase access to services such as rehabilitation for victims, revise the penal code to address the worst forms of child labor, and improve data collection and analysis.
 The government organized workshops and conferences to inform children, parents, and employers of the dangers of exploitative child labor.